Swansea: Demography

 Around 82% of the population were born in Wales and 13% born in England; 13.4% were Welsh speakers.

-The population of the Swansea built-up area within the unitary authority boundaries in 2011 was about 179,485, and the council population was 238,700.
+The population of the Swansea built-up area within the unitary authority boundaries in 2011 was about 179,485 and the council population was 238,700.
 The other built-up areas within the unitary authority are centred on Gorseinon and Pontarddulais.
 In 2011, the Gorseinon built-up area had a population of 20,581 and the Pontarddulais built-up area had a population of 9,073.

 The wider urban area, including most of Swansea Bay, has a total population of 300,352, making it the third largest urban area in Wales and the 27th largest urban area in the United Kingdom.
 Over 218,000 individuals are white; 1,106 are of mixed race; 2,215 are Asian – mainly Bangladeshi (1,015); 300 are black; and 1,195 belong to other ethnic groups.

 The Office for National Statistics 2010 mid-year population estimate for the City & County of Swansea is 232,500.

 Religion

-In 2001, 158,457 people in the local authority area (71 per cent) stated their religion to be Christian, 44,286 (20 per cent) no religion, 16,800 (7.5 per cent) did not state a religion and 2,167 were Muslim.
-There are small communities of other religions, each making up a little under 1 per cent of the total population.
+In 2001, 158,457 people in the local authority area (71 per cent) stated their religion to be Christian, 44,286 (20 per cent) no religion, 16,800 (7.5 per cent) did not state a religion and 2,167 were Muslim There are small communities of other religions, each making up a little under 1 per cent of the total population.
+Since 2001, there has been a significant shift in religious affiliation.
+According to the 2021 census, the proportion of Christians has declined to 41 per cent, while nearly half of residents (47 per cent) report no religious affiliation.

 Swansea is part of the Anglican Diocese of Swansea and Brecon and the Roman Catholic Diocese of Menevia.
-The Catholic see is based in Swansea at St. Joseph's Cathedral in the Greenhill area.
+The Catholic see is based in Swansea at St Joseph's Cathedral in the Greenhill area and the oldest Catholic church in the city is St David's Priory Church, built in 1847.

 Swansea, like Wales in general, has seen many Non-conformist religious revivals.
 In 1904, Evan Roberts, a miner from Loughor (Llwchwr), just outside Swansea, was the leader of what has been called one of the world's greatest Protestant religious revivals.
 Within a few months, about 100,000 people were converted.
 This revival in particular had a profound effect on Welsh society.
 Swansea is covered by the Swansea and Gower Methodist Circuit.

 The Ebenezer Baptist Church dates from November 1875 when the foundation stone was laid for Tabernacle chapel in Skinner Street.
 The first pastor, the Rev. J. D. Jones, was called in February 1876 and the new building was opened in July that year.
 The church was served by a number of ministers until 1911 when the Rev. R. J. Willoughby came to the church.
 The church has an organ by Harrison & Harrison.